Please click the questions below to see the answers of our most frequently asked questions.

 What time does the day start?
 End?

-Please be at the track by 7am on your school day — if you are late you could lose your spot to a walk-on.
+On your school day, please be at the track by 7am or 6:30am at Barber Motorsports Park schools — if you are late you could lose your spot to a walk-on.
 The day ends around 4:30 or 5pm.

 What is the schedule for the day?